ajsmith607/thisismitime/content/miguide/index.md

 - *MC* is the mi count, or the number of mis in a day.
 - *HC* is the mihour count, the number of hours in a mi.
 - *MC* is the miminute count, the number of miminutes in a mihour.
-- *S* is the *mistart*, the standard hour when mitime begins.
+- *S* is the *mistart*, the standard hour of the day when mitime begins.
+Mistart is based on a 24 hour clock, like military time.

 The mitimezone **4.4.4.6** is the default reference mitimezone used throughout and is called *Standard Mitime*, abbreviated *SM*.
+Standard Mitime is the most generalized structure and reflects a number of cultural expectations we have about time, such as 16 waking hours and our tendency to divide time by quarters.

-Because mitime is a countdown timer structured under the mi, the mitimezone mirrors the first unit of mitime in a day.
+Because mitime counts down, the mitimezone mirrors the first unit of mitime in a day.
 The last unit of mitime before zero mitime is always 1.1.1 .